 No matter how many times you explain it, kids don’t seem to get the interrupting thing, or do they just smartly ignore it?

-Oh, the joy of parenthood! - My experience
+Oh, the Joys of Parenthood! - My Experience

 When my oldest was 3 ½ years old, our daughter was born.
-We really wanted a second child, and we’ve been blessed with a boy and a girl, healthy and as beautiful as can be.
+We really wanted a second child, and we’ve been blessed with a boy and a girl, as healthy and as beautiful as they could be.

 With both of us working full time and two small children, taking care of housework and errands became unbearable.
 Things started falling behind.